dtabell/fpp_book/ReadMe.txt

      have sufficient privileges) /usr/local/PTC/bin/; for installed
      libraries, it will be /usr/local/PTC/lib/.
 If you wish to modify this location, do so by setting the variable CMAKE_INSTALL_PREFIX on the cmake command line.
-Thus, for example, execute
+Thus, for example, configure the build by executing
        $ cmake -DCMAKE_INSTALL_PREFIX=~/Projects/fpp_book ..
      to have the binaries installed in the directory ~/Projects/fpp_book/PTC/bin